marzukia/blog/content/posts/demographic-analysis-census.md

 * One retail store, one supermarket, one hospitality
 * Minimum of five stores

-> **Note**: In the graphs below, 'BLW' referes to Below Living Wage.
+> **Note**: In the graphs below, 'BLW' means 'Below Living Wage'.
 This number in New Zealand is $22.10 per hour which is approximately $44,000 per annum.

 ### Lower Socioeconomic